 Development Approach with Entity Framework

-In this article, I will discuss Development Approach with Entity Framework.
-Entity framework provides three different approaches when working with the database and data access layer in your application as per your project requirement.
+In this article, I am going to discuss Development Approach with the Entity Framework.
+Please read our previous article where we discussed the Different States of Entity in the Entity Framework.
+The entity framework provides three different approaches when working with the database and data access layer in your application as per your project requirement.
 These are

 Database First approach is useful: